From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: Classical Linkage Attacks

+\textbf{Setup.} We revisit the AOL search log incident to evaluate open-ended linkage over unstructured search histories, where the agent constructs $D_{\text{aux}}$ by retrieval rather than receiving a fixed auxiliary table.
+From the released dataset, we retain histories exceeding 200 queries with location-related signals (about 1{,}612{,}860 histories), and remove logs with explicit self-identification (e.g., searches for one's own name or pasted resumes) using an LLM-based judge~\citep{openai2025gpt5}, so that evaluation targets inference-driven linkage rather than direct identifier matching.
+From the remainder, we select 40 histories that repeatedly mention the same places, jobs, institutions, or niche interests (Appendix~\ref{app:aol_pii_judge}).
+A web-enabled Gemini agent~\citep{google2025gemini3pro} is then given only $D_{\text{anon}}$ and may retrieve public evidence $D_{\text{aux}}$ from the open web (e.g., professional directories, institutional pages, archived webpages).
+We count a case only when the agent produces a specific identity hypothesis that we can manually corroborate against public evidence consistent with the search history.

+\textbf{Results.} The agent successfully reconstructed and independently corroborated 10 distinct identities (CLC = 10).
+To protect individuals' privacy, we omit case-specific evidence trails and instead describe recurring linkage patterns.
+Successful cases fell into three recurring categories: \textbf{business and digital-footprint linkage}, where proprietary domains, licenses, or business-related searches aligned with public registries; \textbf{institutional and lifestyle triangulation}, where professional or institutional cues became identifying only when combined with distinctive local or demographic signals; and \textbf{creative or extracurricular anchors}, where unusual project titles, competitions, or milestones matched externally visible records.
+Figure~\ref{fig:aol_qualitative} shows the agent's overall workflow from anonymized queries to a corroborated identity hypothesis.

+One representative case illustrates the process.
+The agent first extracted a coarse profile from repeated queries about a specialized professional domain, local institutions, and lifestyle-specific venues.
+None of these cues identified the user in isolation, but their intersection with public records narrowed the candidate set to a single individual whose professional role, regional activity, and public-facing affiliations matched the search history.
+This shows how linkage emerges from aggregating weak individual cues rather than from an explicit identifier.

+Post-linkage, the privacy consequences extend beyond identity recovery.
+Once the search history is attributable to a named individual, queries about health, legal conflict, financial distress, or family crises become part of a personally identifiable biographical record.

-\paragraph{Takeaway.} Together with the Netflix results, the AOL case shows that LLM-based agents can reproduce not only fixed-pool sparse matching, but also open-ended narrowing and corroboration over behavioral traces.
-Moreover, the number and richness of these corroborated cases suggest that the risk is more substantial than a small set of historically reported examples might imply, even with lightweight prompting.
-This indicates that the historical barrier created by domain expertise and manual triage can weaken in an unstructured linkage regime as well.
+\textbf{Takeaway.} Together with the Netflix results, the AOL case shows that LLM-based agents can reproduce not only fixed-pool sparse matching, but also open-ended narrowing and corroboration over unstructured search histories.
+Moreover, the number and richness of these corroborated cases suggest that the risk is more substantial than a small set of historically reported examples might imply, even without bespoke engineering.